 - Divide the sprouts, parsley, and apple and place around the spinach/cabbage in each bowl.

-- Nutrition shown per bowl for 2 bowls (without dressing).
-Add additional 110 calories for 2 tbsp homemade green goddess dressing per bowl.
+- Nutrition shown per bowl, without dressing.
+Add 110 calories for 2 tablespoon homemade green goddess dressing per bowl.

 - Serving Size: 1